-Everyday I use a series of tools and equipment that make my life easier.
+Everyday I use a series of tools that make my life easier.
 These tool change and morph each year.
-This is my list of recommended tools that I use every single day.
+This is my most up-to-date list of recommended tools and equipment.

-Inspired by UsesThis.com/ - A collection of nerdy interviews asking people from all walks of life what they use to get the job done.
+Inspired by UsesThis.com - A collection of interviews asking people from all walks of life, what they use to get the job done.

 Who are you, and what do you do?

 My name is Steven Smethurst and live two lives.
-During the day I am a software engineer at Chipkin Automation Systems and at night I am a maker, hacker and artist.
+During the day I am a CTO at Chipkin Automation Systems and at night I am a maker, hacker and artist.
 You can find more about me and my projects on my instagram or twitter.

 What software do you use?

 - Visual Studio Code - A Extensible and customizable text editor.
 I tend to use this text editor more than I use Visual studio’s these days.
 It’s Free and extensible.

 - Wireshark - A widely-used network protocol analyzer.
 I use this every single day.